-2) Second, you can get great views of the cave once you’re right inside it:
+2) Second, you can get great views of the cave and Sedona once you’re right inside it:

 While climbing into the spots I just mentioned is where you’ll get the best pictures, I wouldn’t risk it unless when you get there, you see someone inside that spot and you can ask them to take a picture of you.

 3) Avoid the crowds!
 Go to Birthing Cave early or in winter:

 I was there in late January and there were about 7 people when I arrived there.
 I’m glad one person was in the small area inside the cave where that picture was taken, but trust me, you probably don’t want to be in a long line or bump into others on this trail (or any other in Sedona), so to avoid it, get there super early and if it can’t be helped, go there when it’s winter time as you’ll find way less people.

 4) Remember, there is no Birthing Cave trailhead or signs for it, so make sure to prep ahead of time with the directions I have you:

 Trust me, you will not see a trailhead marker or signs for Birthing Cave Sedona in this area (only basic signs and maps), so if you do decide to go there, download the Alltrails map of this spot and/or save this page for your reference and know about it ahead of time.
 You’ll likely run into a few people while you’re on it who will tell you which way to go, but it’s still better to know the basic idea of where to hike just in case.
 There is also no signal on this hike and as simple as it is, getting lost is still possible.